Saturday, 16 June

 Huntington Library, Art Collections, and Botanical Gardens

-Organized and led by Ms. Joan Horvath (Nonscriptum LL,Pasadena, CA and member of the Pacific Division Council; email@example.com).
+Organized and led by Ms. Joan Horvath (Nonscriptum LL,Pasadena, CA, member of the Pacific Division Council, and Docent for the Botanical Garden at the Huntington; email@example.com).

 The Huntington Library, Art Collections, and Botanical Gardens is a collections-based research and educational institution serving scholars and the general public.
 Each year, The Huntington:

-Ms. Horvath is a docent at the Huntington, and regularly leads visitors on tours of the botanical gardens, which she has offered to do for our group during this visit.
+Ms. Horvath is a docent at the Huntington, and regularly leads visitors on tours of the botanical gardens.
 The plan is to meet Ms. Horvath at a prearranged spot at the Huntington (details will be provided for those taking this tour of the facility) by 10:00 a.m.
 Saturday morning, whereupon she will lead everyone on a roughly 1.5 hour tour of the botanical gardens.
 Following will be free time for as long as you wish to explore the 120 acres or so of grounds and facilities.
 Here’s the catch: Although the Pacific Division is making this opportunity available, we will not be providing any transportation to or from the event.
 Neither, though, will there be any up front charge for this event.
 All details for getting to and from the Huntington and any expenses incurred will be up to those participating.

 Provides 1,700 scholars with access to a world-class collection of rare books, manuscripts, photographs, maps, paintings, prints, sculpture, and decorative arts;